denisroy1/sunfish-hybridisation-/README.md

 * **Diet - stomach content**:
 Diet data for each site (Montreal/Opnincon) were accumulated into a spreadsheet workbook file that contained separate worksheets for each location.
-Each was then converted to a .csv file (files 3a and 3b) and analysed using the sunfishDiet.R script.
+Each was then converted to a .csv file (files 3a and 3b) and analysed using the <u>sunfishDiet.R script</u>.

 3a-dietsdr_mtl.csv